monkeyK1n9/NodeJS_MySQL_Authentication/README.md

-# NodeJS and MySQL authentication systems
+# NodeJS and MySQL authentication system

 This is an auth system built with NodeJS and MySQL.